Business Volunteers for the Arts (BVA)

 - Spring: April 27 (application deadline is April 14)

 - Summer: August 3 (application deadline is July 21)

 - Fall: October 19 (application deadline is September 29)

-Participants who complete the BVA Orientation are added to the ranks of active consultants and receive twice-monthly bulletins listing available projects.
-Interested BVA consultants are matched on specific projects as part of a two-to-four member team.
+Once you complete the BVA Orientation, you’ll be added to the ranks of active consultants and receive twice-monthly bulletins listing available projects.
+Consultants are matched on specific projects as part of a two-to-four member team.

 The pro-bono projects usually require 15-20 hours of work per month and range from two to six months long.
 The actual time commitment depends on the nature of the specific project, but all parties agree on an expected outcome and completion date at an initial project meeting.

 For more information, please contact Sarah Frye at firstname.lastname@example.org or (312) 372-1876 ext.
 102.